MyFirstBitcoin/Light-Node-Directory/United States -- Bismarck Bitcoin Meetup/README.md

 - **City:** Bismarck, North Dakota

 ## 📖 About Us
 Working to build a network of bitcoiners throughout North Dakota with a focus on family friendly workshops.
+Our goal is to get individuals to that bitcoin lightbulb moment!

 ## 👥 Our Team
-Myself and my wife are starting to build this local Bitcoin community.
-Looking for others to be involved!
+Myself (Bart Gnirk) and my wife are starting to educate people about Bitcoin in our community.
+We are looking for others to be involved!
 <img src="https://github.com/MyFirstBitcoin/Light-Node-Directory/blob/main/United%20States%20--%20Bismarck%20Bitcoin%20Meetup/Bart_Bitcoin_Diploma_1.jpg" width="500" alt="Team Picture"> <!-- 1 picture maximum -->

 ## 🎓 Graduations